 The State and Regional Water Boards use permitting authorities to implement the requirements of applicable state policies and state and regional water quality control plans.
 Boards may permit or certify restoration projects that result in significant and sometimes unavoidable impacts (including temporary exceedances of water quality objectives) if it is shown that the project will result in long-term protection of beneficial uses and water quality.
-In issuing waste discharge requirements, the Regional Water Board may include a time schedule, subject to revision at the discretion of the Board and pursuant to the provisions of Water Code section 13263.
+In issuing waste discharge requirements, the North Coast Water Board may include a time schedule, subject to revision at the discretion of the Board and pursuant to the provisions of Water Code section 13263.
 Similarly, in issuing a water quality certification under the Clean Water Act section 401, the state certifies a federal project or a project required to obtain a federal permit with conditions to protect beneficial uses and meet water quality objectives.
 The state has discretion to condition the water quality certification based on the circumstances of a specific project, and may include time schedules for achieving compliance.

-The Basin Plan includes prohibitions that apply to restoration projects within the action plans for the Action Plan for the Garcia River Watershed Sediment TMDL (2002) and the Action Plan for the Klamath River Total Maximum Daily Loads Addressing Temperature, Dissolved Oxygen, Nutrient, and Microsystin Impairments in the Klamath River in California and Lost River Implementation Plan (2010).
-Both of these watershed-specific action plans describe the Regional Water Board’s support for restoration efforts and provide methods for compliance with the prohibitions.
+The Basin Plan includes prohibitions that apply to restoration projects within the Action Plan for the Garcia River Watershed Sediment TMDL (2002) and the Action Plan for the Klamath River Total Maximum Daily Loads Addressing Temperature, Dissolved Oxygen, Nutrient, and Microcystin Impairments in the Klamath River in California and Lost River Implementation Plan (2010).
+Both of these watershed-specific action plans describe the North Coast Water Board’s support for restoration efforts and provide methods for compliance with the prohibitions.

 The Basin Plan also includes waste discharge prohibitions within the Action Plan for Logging, Construction, and Associated Activities.
 While useful as an enforcement tool to regulate certain nonpoint source or unpermitted discharges, the Action Plan for Logging, Construction, and Associated Activities is not necessary to regulate or enforce upon otherwise authorized restoration projects.
-Therefore, it shall not be construed to prohibit any restoration project subject to a permit or other order of the State or Regional Water Board.
+Therefore, it shall not be construed to prohibit any restoration project subject to a permit or other order of the State or Regional Water Boards.

 4.3 TOTAL MAXIMUM DAILY LOADS (moved to Chapter 6)

-TOTAL MAXIMUM DAILY LOADS
+6. TOTAL MAXIMUM DAILY LOADS and WATERSHED SPECIFIC ACTION PLANS

 Section 303(d) of the federal Clean Water Act (33 USC §1313) requires that “Each state shall identify those waters within its boundaries for which the effluent limitations... are not stringent enough to implement any water quality standard applicable to such waters.”
 The Clean Water Act requires states to establish a priority ranking for waters on the Section 303(d) list of impaired waters and to establish total maximum daily loads for such waters.

 Total maximum daily load (TMDL) is the maximum amount of a pollutant that a body of water can contain and still achieve water quality standards.
 Strategies for implementing the pollution load reductions needed to achieve the TMDL and move the water body toward attainment of water quality standards may be adopted in several ways, as described by the Impaired Waters Policy below.
-When TMDL implementation strategies are incorporated into the Basin Plan, they are known as TMDL action plans.
+When watershed specific TMDL implementation strategies are incorporated into the Basin Plan, they are known as TMDL action plans.

-This section of the Basin Plan contains (1) a description of policies and regulatory tools that are applicable to TMDLs, and (2) TMDL action plans for specific water bodies and pollutants.
-Future TMDL action plans will be added as they are approved.
-The background information used to develop each of the specific TMDL action plans will be retained with the administrative record for the Basin Plan amendment.
+This section of the Basin Plan contains (1) a description of policies and regulatory tools that are applicable to TMDLs, (2) a list of all TMDLs for the North Coast Region, and (3) TMDL action plans for specific water bodies and pollutants.
+Future TMDLs, and TMDL action plans will be added as they are approved.

-4.2.7Policies & Regulatory Tools Applicable To TMDLS
+6.1 Policies and Regulatory Tools Applicable To TMDLs

-4.3.1.1A Impaired Waters Policy
+6.1.1 Impaired Waters Policy